Gong Chenzhi: 2024/25

 Through his performances on the CBSA China Tour he earnt a place on the World Snooker Tour from the 2024–25 snooker season.
 He made his professional debut at the 2024 Championship League in Leicester in June 2024.
 He defeated Gerard Greene in the third match of his round robin group.
 At the 2024 Xi'an Grand Prix he defeated Tom Ford before facing countryman Si Jiahui.
 He reached the fourth round of the 2024 Saudi Arabia Snooker Masters before facing Neil Robertson.
 He recorded a win over Mink Nutcharut in qualifying for the 2025 German Masters.
 He lost to David Gilbert in the third round of qualifying for the 2025 World Snooker Championship.

 2025/26

 He was drawn in the round-robin stage of the 2025 Championship League against Jack Lisowski, Ross Muir and Ashley Carty, and went unbeaten, beating Carty and earning 2-2 draws with Muir and Lisowski.
 He suffered a 5-0 defeat to Mark Selby at the 2025 Xi'an Grand Prix.
+He reached the second round of qualifying at the 2026 World Snooker Championship before losing to Robbie McGuigan.
+Dropping off the tour at the conclusion of the season, he entered European Q School in May 2026, reaching the final round of event two with a win over Robert Milkins, where he faced France's Brian Ochoiski and won 4–2 to regain his tour card.

+2026/27

+In September 2026, he reached the last-16 of the 2026 English Open before his run was ended by Ali Carter.